Pentecostal Saint Thomas Christians: Growth and splits

-Pentecostalism continued to grow among Saint Thomas Christians and in Kerala, in the following decades.
+Pentecostalism continued to grow among Saint Thomas Christians and in Kerala it was commonly known as Malankara Poorna Suvisesha Sabha in the following decades.
 However, this period was marked by constant disagreements and quarrels among the leaders of the movement.
 Disputes arose over questions of leadership, financial aspects, affiliation to foreign missionary organizations etc. As a result, in the 1930s four different Pentecostal churches dominated by St. Thomas Christians emerged.
 They were the Assemblies of God of India, Church of God in India, Ceylon Pentecostal Mission and Indian Pentecostal Church of God.
 K. E. Abraham, P. M. Samuel and K. C. Cherian, the co–founders of the Indian Pentecostal Church of God, originally belonged to the Malankara Jacobite Syriac Orthodox Church.

 Internal strife within the first four churches led to the establishment of newer ones like the Sharon Fellowship Church (P. J. Thomas, 1953), New India Church of God (V. A. Thamby, 1973), New India Bible Church (Thomas Philip, Abraham Philip, 1972) etc. The Gospel for Asia (K. P. Yohannan, 1979) was yet another Pentecostal missionary organization found by a St. Thomas Christian.
 Ultimately, K. P. Yohannan got ordained as a bishop and set up the Believers Eastern Church, under the auspices of the Gospel for Asia.